Subscribe to our newsletter:

 Early Humans in Southeast Asia

 Fossil discoveries in Indonesia, the Philippines, and just recently, the Lao PDR are altering our understanding of human evolutionary history.
-They suggest that diverse groups of ancient or primitive hominins reached and inhabited Southeast Asia much e
+They suggest that diverse groups of ancient or primitive hominins reached and inhabited Southeast Asia much earlier than thought and coexisted with modern humans before they went extinct.
+It raises questions about the origins, migrations, and interactions between these groups.

 Interviews